Lion City Sailors FC: Affiliated clubs

-On 24 March 2025, Lion City Sailors and V. League 1 club Công An Hà Nội announce a collaboration to commemorate significant milestones in both Vietnam and Singapore in connection with the visit of Singapore Prime Minister Lawrence Wong in Hanoi.
-The highlight of this partnership where both team will play a friendly match in 2025 where further details regarding the match, including the venue and date, will be announced at a later stage, bringing together two of the region’s top clubs in a celebration of sports and friendship, further underscoring the deep and expanding ties between Singapore and Vietnam at all levels where it honours Singapore’s 60th year of independence and Vietnam’s 80th year of independence.
+On 24 March 2025, Lion City Sailors and V. League 1 club Công An Hà Nội announced a collaboration to commemorate significant milestones in both Vietnam and Singapore in connection with the visit of Singapore Prime Minister Lawrence Wong in Hanoi.
+The highlight of this partnership was for both teams to play a match in 2025, bringing together two of the region’s top clubs in a celebration of friendship.
+This further underscored the expanding ties between Singapore and Vietnam at all levels, honoring Singapore’s 60th year of independence and Vietnam’s 80th year of independence.